The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Multiplicativity of the assembly map

 where $f_*$ is the map induced by a monotone injection\footnote{It is not clear why \cite{wwa} does not use all monotone maps in this definition.
 The reader can check that using all monotone maps would give the same assembly map, and would allow us to work with simplicial rather than semisimplicial sets in what follows.} from $\{0,\ldots,m\}$ to $\{0,\ldots,n\}$.
 There is a natural equivalence in the homotopy category

-(see below).
+(see below) where $*$ denotes the functor which takes all objects to a point.
 Let $D$ be the functor from $\CC_X$ to spaces which takes $\Delta^n\to X$ to $\Delta^n$.
 The assembly map is the following composite in the homotopy category of spectra (where $\wedge$ is the derived smash product)

 Our first task is to give an explicit description of $\lambda$ (this was left as an exercise for the reader in \cite{wwa}).
 We need a lemma.

 \begin{lemma} The map

 is a weak equivalence. \end{lemma}